Tower Locator Help

 extensive sharing agreements across the country, where each may not

 have any towers in an area, but will provide direct service.
-Similarly Bell MTS and

 numerous roaming or extended roaming agreements where their customers